nvneet2972/hacktoberfest2021/README.md

 **Examples of unacceptable behavior by participants include:**
 - Trolling, insulting/derogatory comments, and personal or political attacks
-- Public or private harassment
+- Private or public harassment
 - Publishing others' private information, such as a physical or electronic address, without explicit permission
 ---